cheat-engine/cheat-engine/trunk/Cheat Engine/release/readme.txt

 Changed the stackview panel so when it's visible and you resize the window it's on, it resizes instead of the hexview The assembly scan can now have a custom range
-Added an option to the trainerscript generator to generate a D3DTrainer (if the game supports it)
+Added an option to the trainerscript generator to generate a D3DTrainer (if the game supports it) DBVM now works on AMD systems.
+Some featues like Ultimap are still Intel only, but int hooks work